papercss/vue-papercss/CONTRIBUTING.md

 ## Working on the documentation

-The documentation is powered by (`vuepress`)[vuepress], make sure to understand how it works before starting to work on the docs:
+The documentation is powered by [vuepress](vuepress), make sure to understand how it works before starting to work on the docs:

 - All components related documentation is under `/docs/components/`.
 - Other pages such as `quick-start` and `utilities` are in their own folders.